bitwiseworks/python-os2/Doc/library/tarfile.rst

   files and stores pathnames in a portable way.
-Modern tar implementations, including GNU tar, bsdtar/libarchive and star, fully support extended *pax* features; some old or unmaintained libraries may not, but should treat *pax* archives as if they were in the universally-supported *ustar* format.
+Modern tar implementations, including GNU tar, bsdtar/libarchive and star, fully support extended *pax* features; some old or unmaintained libraries may not, but should treat *pax* archives as if they were in the universally supported *ustar* format.
   It is the current default format for new archives.

   It extends the existing *ustar* format with extra headers for information